Career Exploration background

 Why is career exploration important?

-Since the start of the millennium, the career marketplace has radically changed and, as a result, career exploration is also being transformed to meet the changing needs of the world of work.
-The focus now must be placed on developing transferable skills.
-Providing students with the skills to perform work in a number of roles and to function in diverse work environments requires the introduction and development of transferable skills.
-Transferable skills are basic work-related skills that can be applied in a number of occupational settings.
-Examples of transferable skills are: adhering to guidelines, motivating others, persuading, and decision-making.
+The career marketplace has radically changed and will continue to do so and, as a result, career exploration is also being transformed to meet the changing needs of the world of work.
+The focus must be placed on developing transferable skills.
+Providing youg people with the skills to perform work in several roles and to function in diverse work environments requires the introduction and development of transferable skills.
+Transferable skills are basic work-related skills that can be applied in several settings.
+Examples of transferable skills are: problem-solving, analytical reasoning, critical thinking, leadership, adaptability, teamwork, and communication.

 Career exploration is now becoming a fully integrated approach.
-Students can no longer receive their sole exposure to careers in a session with the guidance counsellor, or at a career fair.
-Extending career exploration activities beyond the walls of the school pr college is important and creating opportunities for students to engage with business professionals should be encouraged.
-Facilitating discussions about students’ skills and interests with their parents is essential.
+Young people can no longer receive their sole exposure to careers in a session with the guidance counsellor, or at a career fair.
+Extending career exploration activities beyond the walls of the school or college is important and creating opportunities for young people to engage with professionals from all job sectors should be encouraged.

 What is PRISM Career Explorer?